ale-candia/tinyics/README.md

 ## Getting started

-To get started, check out the [tutorial](docs/tutorial.md) for an example of how to use the simulator.
+For some examples on how to use the simulator, check out on of the [examples](examples).